Table of Contents[Hide][Show]

-- Hawaiian Airlines Business Mastercard – has a similiar sign up bonus with the ability to rack up additional bonuses with a high amount of business spend.
+- Hawaiian Airlines Business Mastercard – has a similar signup bonus with the ability to rack up additional bonuses with a high amount of business spend.

 Credit Card Programs that transfer to HawaiianMiles

-The following credit card programs allow you to transfer their points into the HawaiianMiles program.
+The following credit card programs allow you to transfer your points into the HawaiianMiles program.

 American Express Membership Rewards

-Membership Rewards Points transfer to HawaiianMiles at a ration of 1:1
+Membership Rewards Points transfer to HawaiianMiles at a ratio of 1:1

 American Express Personal Cards that transfer to HawaiianMiles